 To accomplish the packet capture, you must connect your computer to a switch and view all data going across that switch or across the network.
 Some newer switches actually can perform the capture for you.
 We will leave that for another How To.

 If you're using a hub, it is easy, just plug into an available port and since Hubs are repeaters, you are done!
-However, most of us don't use hubs anymore due to the security issues associated with them; instead, we use the Ethernet network switches.
+However, most of us don't use hubs anymore due to the lower port speeds and security issues associated with them; instead, we use the Ethernet network switches.
 Trying to monitor all network traffic with a switch may not work.

 When using a protocol analyzer such as Wireshark, you typically want to see as much network traffic as you can get your hands on.
 From there, you can filter it to exactly what you want.
 However, if you try to run a protocol analyzer on a computer connected to a switch, all you'll see is traffic to and from your computer, as well as broadcasts on your network.
 The reason for this is that each port on a switch is a private network segment.
 This is the opposite from a hub.
 A hub really works as a multi-port repeater, sending out any traffic that comes into one port to all other ports.
 In the process, all devices on the hub share the same bandwidth.